tanvir-git/odoo-documentation/content/applications/sales/sales/send_quotations/terms_and_conditions.rst

 You can refer to this page in the footer of all your documents.
 The layout is available in the **General Settings** under the **Business Documents** category.
-For example, this footer appears in every document from Odoo.
+For example, this footer appears in every document from CoquiAPPs.

 .. image:: terms_and_conditions/terms_conditions_7.png
    :align: center